Learning and Teaching the University of Northampton Way

-On these pages you will find a set of resources to help you redesign modules and programmes and reconceptualise learning and teaching practices in order to deliver an effective, student-centred experience through active blended learning (ABL).
+On these pages you will find a set of resources to help you redesign modules and programmes and reconceptualise learning and teaching practices in order to deliver an effective, student-centred experience through ABL.
 You may want to read the latest blog post on ABL by Prof A Armellini.

 You can now also download the report of a research study on Student Engagement with ABL.